Negoool/MLops-zoomcamp/02-mlflow/Readme.md

 you can use mlflow to log parameters, metrics, artifacts, models, tags and mlflow itself will save commit id, source script and some more.
-A little bit of mlflow concepts, _experiment_ is an experminet for example hyper-parameter-taxi-newyork and you can have different _runs_ (e.g.  trying different HP) under one experiment.
+A little bit of mlflow concepts, _experiment_ is an experminet for example hyper-parameter-taxi-newyork and you can have different _runs_ (e.g.  trying different HP) under one experiment. the default expermein has the id of 0 and as created, they gets incremeted.

  # Model managements: